hotshot07/hotshot07/README.md

 Hi!
 I'm Mayank Arora *(hotshot07)*

-I'm a Master Student in Computer Engineering student at Trinity College, Dublin.
+I'm a masters student(computer engineering) at Trinity College, Dublin.
 You can find more about me [here](https://mackweb.in).

 ***